Last updated on March 10th, 2023 at 05:16 pm

 Closely inspect the vivarium.
 Check for anything out of the ordinary.
 Freshen their water bowl.
 Wipe down and disinfect anything that was under, touching, or near their feces.

-Many vets recommend changing out substrate at this time as well.
+Many vets recommend changing out the substrate at this time as well.
 See our full guide to substrate choice and care here for all the details you’ll need.

 If you don’t want to read the full guide and just want to use what we use (vet and breeder recommended!), go with ReptiChips.
 Because there are several products that go by that name and only one that is what you should use, follow this link to the exact substrate we recommend and use ourselves!